sdl002/R_Docker_Intro/README.md

 &nbsp;

+To get started, lets discuss some of the major benefits to considering the use of Docker with your code/pipeline.

 #### Benefits of Docker:
 1. Provides ability to package and run application in a container
 2. Containers are lightweight (fast)